 As soon as I saw it, I said “Holy crap, that’s huge!” <insert ‘That’s what she said’ joke here>.
 The Victorian architecture made a nice contrast to the kitschy arcade games and the carousel on the beach and I was really, really enthusiastic.
 Seriously, prior to that moment, I never would have thought you could fit bumper cars (Dodge’ems if you’re Brit), a merry-go-round, a full arcade and casino, restaurants and a rollercoaster on a pier.

 I got really over eager and played Guitar Hero and arcade games over and over.
-Tom and I had a rematch of our Air Hockey game we played in Niagara Falls a couple years ago – I won 7-2.
+My partner and I had a rematch of our Air Hockey game we played in Niagara Falls a couple years ago – I won 7-2.
 It was like the Brazil-Germany match, just point after point after point… ha!

 We walked along the pebble-laden beach and the sun was setting over the burned-down West Pier.
 Believe me, I regretted not having a camera too.
 To commemorate the day, we did take one of those silly photo booth pictures which I will never reveal publicly!